Supporting reading in Year 2 (Age 6-7)

 How to help at home

-There are lots of ways you can help your child with reading in Year 2.
-Here are our top ideas.
+There are lots of ways you can help your child with reading in Year 2/Primary 3.

 Your child’s expression might sometimes sound stilted on the first read of a sentence or a page.
 This is because they are focusing on linking the letters to sound and then joining the sounds into words.
 To keep your child hooked into the story, read it again with expression – after lots of praise, of course!

-Your child will learn a lot about how language works from speaking and listening.
-However, the type of language we use in writing is often different from that in speech.
+Carry on reading to your child every day.
+Although your child will learn a lot about how language works from speaking and listening, the type of language we use in writing is often different from that in speech.
 Reading regularly to your child, especially books that they cannot yet read on their own yet, is therefore a great way of improving their vocabulary and their understanding of language.

 Try to read your child a mix of fiction and non-fiction, real stories and magical stories, familiar characters and new experiences.
 Sometimes you might choose the book, sometimes they might choose the book and sometimes you might read both!

-Talking about books is a really useful habit to get into.
-Talk about the characters and what happens in a story, or what specific bit of information was most useful, and ask your child for their opinions too.
-Let them tell you if (and why) they don’t like a book.
+Talking about books you are reading together is great for their comprehension skills.
+Talk about the characters and what happens in a story, or what specific bit of information was most useful.
+Ask your child for their opinions too – let them tell you if (and why) they don’t like a book.
 Part of growing as a reader is learning that it’s okay not to like books sometimes!

 By now, your child will have had lots of practice with reading.
 This will mean that they will probably not need to sound out and blend the sounds in most words.
 However, there will still be some unfamiliar words that need to be decoded carefully.
 It’s still important for your child to try sounding out and blending a word if they get stuck.